 Identifying the SDG-related degree programmes, mapping (and tracking) the inclusion SDG-related topics in UoC curricula, open online courses, summer schools and other SDG-related teaching-learning opportunities on campus

-A study on procedures and methods for assessing the social impact of research is currently being undertaken by a team from the University’s Research Centre for the Humanities, the Social & Education Sciences (UCRC); complementary actions are underway to engage academics and students in the identification and mapping of SDG-related research
+A study on procedures and methods for assessing the social impact of research has been undertaken by a team from the University’s Research Centre for the Humanities, the Social & Education Sciences (UCRC); complementary actions are underway to engage academics and students in the identification and mapping of SDG-related research

 Partnerships for the goals